 Gwangjang Market’s claim to fame is that it’s one of the best places in Seoul to pick up hanbok, traditional Korean clothing now worn mostly on formal occasions.

-Even with all the colourful textiles to distract your attention, the real reason to visit Gwangjang Market, like any of the best night markets in Seoul, is the food.
-If you’re having a tough time figuring out what to eat in Seoul, all of the city’s top dishes linger here from bibimbap and hotteok to tteokbokki to kalguksu.
+Even with all the colorful textiles to distract your attention, the real reason to visit Gwangjang Market, like any of the most popular night markets in Seoul, is the food.
+If you’re having a tough time figuring out what to eat in Seoul, all of the city’s top dishes linger here, from bibimbap and hotteok to tteokbokki to kalguksu.

-Don’t leave Gwangjang Market without tasting its speciality, bindaetteok.
-This tasty traditional Korean mung bean pancake is loaded with savoury and umami ingredients like kimchi, sesame oil, green onions, and pork.
+Don’t leave Gwangjang Market without tasting its specialty, bindaetteok.
+This tasty traditional Korean mung bean pancake is loaded with savory and umami ingredients like kimchi, sesame oil, green onions, and pork.

 Getting there: From Jongno 5-ga Station on Line 1, take Exit 9.
 The main entrance will be right in front of you.